bitovi/academy/src/react-vite/06-routing/routing.md

 @parent learn-react 6
 @outline 3

-@description Learn how to set up and use React Router to update the application's user interface in response to URL changes.
+@description Learn how to set up and use React Router to update the application’s user interface in response to URL changes.

 @body

 ## Overview

+In this section, we will:

+- Think through why routing is important.
+- Learn about React Router’s API for creating routes.
+- Set up a `RouterProvider` with static routes.
+- Create an `Outlet` to display the route’s component.
+- Create links between pages.
+- Determine which route is the active route with `useMatch()`.

+## Objective 1: Defining routes and Outlets

+Our goal is to split the homepage of our Place My Order application so that we only see the Home content on the homepage.

+### Why is routing important?

-Routing is a mechanism used by single-page applications to determine what their user interface looks like based on the browser's current URL.
+Routing is a mechanism used by single-page applications to determine what their user interface looks like based on the browser’s current URL.
 This follows the standard pattern for browsers where changing the URL fetches a new resource;
 however in client-rendered applications like React, there is no communication between the browser and server; instead, a specific component is displayed.